 Gaming and Other Technology

-App of the Week: Dribble Up Soccer -
+App of the Week: Angry Birds 2 -

 Nature and Weird Science

-Listen to Brazilian Music on an AM station, FM station, Pandora, Amazon or YouTube!
+Listen to Classical Music on Pandora, Amazon or YouTube!

 Digital Music Fest: Every Saturday during Social Distancing, join this ZOOM ROOM to share MUSIC OF ALL KINDS from musicians in Amador County!